Lab 10: Microsoft Sentinel

 4. On the Add Microsoft Sentinel to a workspace blade, select the Log Analytics workspace you created in the Azure Monitor lab and click Add.

 Note: Microsoft Sentinel has very specific requirements for workspaces.
 For example, workspaces created by Microsoft Defender for Cloud can not be used.
-Read more at Quickstart: On-board Azure Sentinel
+Read more at Quickstart: On-board Microsoft Sentinel

 Task 2: Configure Microsoft Sentinel to use the Azure Activity data connector.